![]() |

 “Programming

-is like riding a bike: once you get the skill you
+microcontrollers is like riding a bicycle: once you get the skill you

 can switch bicycles and still ride”